The mestiza muse

 Alkaloids and hydroxy acids provide a soothing effect and regenerative impacts on scalp cellular turnover.

-Common Extracts in Hair Products and How They Benefit Hair
+Common Extracts in Hair Products and How they Benefit Hair

 With so many plant extracts readily accessible to formulators, it’s hard to pick just a few examples that are used the most.